Learning & Education

 Location: Sidney Poitier Grand Lobby | L1

-Join us for a scary good time with special effects transformations by special effects makeup artist Gabi Gonzalez, Academy Award®-winner Howard Berger, and Academy Award®-winner Yolanda Toussieng.
+Join us for a scary good time with transformations by special effects makeup artist Gabi Gonzalez, Academy Award®-winner Howard Berger, and Academy Award®-winner Yolanda Toussieng.

 General admission ticket not required.